AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Pseudo Miracle | Falling in Past Light
-Mid | Veil of Tears / Mad King's Mask / Rainbow of Absence | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light
+Early | Veil of Tears | The Lonely Moon OR Falling in Past Light Mid | Mad King's Mask / Pseudo Miracle / Rainbow of Absence | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light

+!!! note
+    You can choose between 2 Support Skills based on your preference.
+The Lonely Moon will guarantee you getting F4 Double.
+Falling in Past Light is also fine, but you have to micro-manage its recharging by playing around its 6s CD in order to use it up to 3 times at most during the F4.
+If you can't micromanage it, you'll only get to use it 2 times by the time the Bonus timer ends.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SA | BR or LE
+Early | SA | LE
-Mid | SA | BR or LE
+Mid | SA / BK | BR or LE
 Late | SA | BR or LE

 !!! danger
     LE is picked if you want instant 100 SP Ultimate.
-This provides an advantage by further reducing the DMG Reduction that Elysia suffers in 6.1 weather for 3.6% less as opposed to 70 SP ult.
 LE is also swapped if you grab Eden's Initial/Max SP signet.
-However, if you don't feel confident on your damage and especially if you're downscaling hard, you can just swap her out for SS instead, as long as you have Aponia's SP regen backing you up.
+However, if you don't feel confident on your damage and especially if you're downscaling hard, you can just swap her out for BR instead, as long as you have Aponia's SP regen backing you up.

 !!! note
     BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.